 As India grapples with the worsening impacts of climate change, the need to strengthen its adaptation efforts has become more significant than ever.
 Climate diplomacy and mainstreaming climate adaptation into the most vulnerable sectors could provide some solutions to overcoming barriers, such as the lack of sustainable funding.

-The challenges facing the international community are growing while the willingness to cooperate seems to be waning and unilateral action at times gets in the way of joint solutions.
-Foreign policy can pave the way for transformative change by actively supporting a major achievement of multilateralism: the 2030 Agenda with its 17 Sustainable Development Goals (SDGs).
-These goals have a common aim: more peace and justice worldwide.
-But what exactly is the role of foreign policy in the global sustainability architecture?
-What are the fields of engagement and tools of a new "Diplomacy for Sustainability"?
+The challenges facing the international community are growing while the willingness to cooperate seems to be waning.
+Foreign policy must help bridge this gap.
+One way to accomplish this is by pushing forward a major achievement of multilateralism: the 2030 Agenda and its 17 Sustainable Development Goals.
+At a side event during the 2019 High-Level Political Forum, diplomats and policy experts discussed the role of foreign policy in the global sustainability architecture.